 Legion Triumph is one of our favorite multivitamins for a number of reasons.
 First, it’s NSF-certified and FDA-inspected, so we know we can trust the label for its transparency.
 If you’re an athlete who competes in a sport where drug testing is a possibility, then knowing exactly what is in your supplements is vital.

 There are 22 essential vitamins and minerals in Triumph, including all the majors: vitamins A, C, D, E, K1, K2, B1, B2, B3, B5, B6, B12, folate, iron, biotin, and calcium.
-You’ll also find 10 ingredients that Legion says are scientifically proven to boost performance, mood, and overall health.
+You’ll also find 10 ingredients that Legion says are scientifically proven to boost performance, mood, and overall health, and we give the formulation 5 out of 5 stars.

 We like that Triumph includes these herbs and extracts specifically for women: